Microsoft Flight Simulator is Getting DLSS and FSR Support

 The developer also mentioned that there are still a few issues to fix with respect to DLSS 2.0 support currently not playing nice with animated textures and water surfaces.
 However, these issues are expected to be ironed out before Update 10 arrives in July.

 For the uninitiated, Flight Simulator mimics the terrain of the whole Earth using data from Bing Maps.
 Microsoft Azure’s artificial intelligence (AI) creates three-dimensional representations of Earth’s properties by combining cloud computing to render and improve graphics with real-world data to create real-time weather and effects.

 With over 1,000 simulated surfaces and realistic wind models across hills and mountains, Flight Simulator incorporates a physics engine to give realistic flight control surfaces.
 Some locations have been created and are only available in region-specific upgrades.
 The Azure AI includes real-time factors like natural weather and real-world aviation traffic to enhance its authenticity.
 New elements such as landing difficulties and assists, as well as safaris where pilots may picture animals from the air, have been added to the game.

 Microsoft Flight Simulator was released on August 18, 2020, and is available on Game Pass.
 The game marks the series’ comeback after a 14-year hiatus, with production starting six years in advance of its release.
 It later received a virtual reality (VR) edition following in December of the same year, making it the first game in the series to do so.
-On July 27, 2021, it will be published on the Xbox Series X and Series S, making it the first game in the series to get a console release.
+On July 27, 2021, it was released for the Xbox Series X and Series S, making it the first game in the series to get a console release.